Yay! You got the job! Now what? Here are some tips on things I wish I had known before I started co-op and things I’ve learned on the way.

 I’ll admit this can be really intimidating because most of the time it’s people you don’t know so it involves a lot of cold-emailing and sometimes you don’t hear back.
 But it’s good practice.
 And for the people that you do meet up with, I’ve always had super great experiences.
 Most professionals are happy to talk to people wanting to get in their field and you’ll soon find out that everyone got to their position a little differently and some have even changed careers.
 There is no one way to do anything and it’s also a way to make great contacts.
 And that brings us to the final topic…..

 I hate networking.
 I’m the first one to say it, I think a lot of it’s pretty fake and not very helpful because I’m a genuine person and I’m not good at pretending to like people that I don’t.
-With that being said, it is a very important part of co-op and honestly it’s been really really beneficial because I think less of it as “networking” as “finding the super cool people” at an event.
-And no, these people are not necessarily the people that have the best jobs or make the moments, it’s the people you connect with on a real basis.
+With that being said, it is a very important part of co-op and honestly it’s been really really beneficial.
+I’ve learned to think less of it as “networking” than as “finding the super cool people” at an event.
+And no, these people are not necessarily the people that have the best jobs or make the most money, it’s the people you connect with on a real basis.

 The first is when I first moved to Ottawa for my 2nd co-op term and really didn’t have any friends.
 Okay fine, I had no friends.
 I was actually on the phone with my brother one night and he said “Kim…are you…crying?”
 And while not actually crying I was upset as I told him that people here didn’t like me and didn’t think I was funny (and that’s soooo important to me).